 8 Ways Introverts Can Develop a Strong Personality

-I have a confession to make; I’m an introvert.
+I have a confession to make; I’m an introvert with a strong personality type.

 Sometimes I come across as cold, uninterested, or quiet.